theteam@theeducationhub.org.nz

 In fact, executive function has been a stronger predictor of early academic achievement than IQ[ix].

 Although executive function is a key predictor of many outcomes, a significant number of young children struggle with these skills.
-This is especially evident when children make the transition from early childhood settings to formal educational settings such as primary school, which are often more structured than ECE settings.
+This is especially evident when children make the transition from early childhood settings to formal educational settings such as primary school, which are often more structured than early childhood settings.
 Many young children easily transition to primary school but a significant number of children experience difficulty.
-Teachers report that young children struggle most with challenging behaviours that relate to aspects of executive function like being able to focus and pay attention, persisting with tasks and demonstrating self-control in academic and social situations.
+Teachers report that young children struggle most with behaviours that relate to aspects of executive function like being able to focus and pay attention, persisting with tasks and demonstrating self-control in academic and social situations.
 This is concerning because we know that these skills help children navigate classroom settings.
 In fact, children who struggle with executive function are more likely to dislike school and become disengaged, which can place them at risk long-term.

 Based on evidence showing us how important executive function is for children’s school success, an essential question to consider is how to support development of these skills in young children.
 Executive function skills are particularly malleable in early childhood[x], and intervention research has shown that these skills can be taught, practised and improved[xi].
 This is especially evident for children who struggle with executive function skills.
 For example, children aged 3-5 who participated in an intervention aimed at helping children practise executive function skills with music and movement games (called Red Light, Purple Light!) demonstrated improvement in their executive function skills[xii] and early academic achievement[xiii] compared with children in a control group.
 Providing children with opportunities to practise executive function skills in fun and engaging ways has been shown to help children improve these skills and then demonstrate them in a variety of settings, including home and school.